rweichler/aite/README.md

 `os.capture` is like `os.execute`, except that it returns whatever the command prints out as a string.

 Add `TIME_IT = true` to the very top of your file in order to print out how long your build took.

+## Caveats

+In order to make how2build.lua nicer to read, I have opted to not have file dependencies (other than mapping source files to object files, and object files to binaries)

+What I mean by this is, let's say you have a file `lol.c` and `lol.h`.
+The c file #include's the h file.
+If you change the h file, then the c file will not be recompiled.
+The only way the c file will be recompiled is if you edit the c file.

+In order to mitigate this, just remember to do `touch lol.c` any time you edit `lol.h`.

 ## Making jailbreak tweaks